-The variegated pineapple plant is grown for its foliage, not for its fruit.
-The gorgeous bright red, green and cream striped leaves are held rigidly off a low stem.
+The variegated pineapple plant is grown for its foliage, not its fruit.
+The gorgeous bright red, green, and cream striped leaves are held rigidly off a low stem.
 Their bright fruit is attractive but rather bitter.
-The plants make lovely and interesting houseplants, or warm season potted outdoor plants.
+The plants make lovely and interesting houseplants or warm season potted outdoor plants.

 The pineapple flowering houseplant is a bromeliad and requires similar care.
 Care for the variegated pineapple is the same as an edible pineapple, but don’t expect fruiting overnight.
 Both types can take up to five years to produce fruit.